iCodeIN/discord-timer-bot/README.md

 # Discord Timer Bot

-A Discord timer bot, called with `.timer`, that plays a sound when time is up!
+A Discord timer bot, that uses ffmpeg to play a sound when the time is up!

+Code can be hosted locally on linux or on a linux server.

 ![image](https://user-images.githubusercontent.com/100603074/204672021-2babe946-f60d-4376-add5-fa260312fbb9.png)

+*Use as a starting reference for creating your own :) !*

+*Not robust code, will break if kicked while playing sound or if multiple timers are set at the same time :)*

 ## Installation